tannishpage/LApy/README.md

 # LApy
-LApy is a Linear Algebra API for python in which one can perform the many Linear Algebraic operations on matricies and vectors
+LApy is a Linear Algebra Library for python in which one can perform the many Linear Algebraic operations on matricies and vectors

 # What can LApy do now (31 July 2019)
   - Multiply Matricies (Now can use * opperator)